“Courage is fear that has said its prayers.” ~ Dorothy Bernard

 Refuge is a word of safety and security.
 God is our refuge.
 Wow!
 Just ponder that simple truth for a moment.
 Fear is the feeling we have when we don’t feel safe and secure, but God is our refuge.
 How can it get any safer than that?
 It’s a matter of faith.
 Simply believe, and rest in the truth that God is your refuge and that you are safe in Him.

 God is also our strength.
 We only fear when we feel weak.
 With God as our strength, we should never feel weak.
 We must always have trust and confidence in Him.
 David closes the psalm with the words: “Be still, and know that I am God!”
-Too often we get caught up in the adrenalin of the moment and have a fight or flight response to a threatening situation.
+Too often we get caught up in the adrenaline of the moment and have a fight or flight response to a threatening situation.
 Learn to take a deep breath, be still, and come to your senses.
 Remember that God is looking out for you.
+You have His strength on your side.

 So often, we can’t overcome our fear because we are relying on our own strength and our sense of security based on what we have built.
 “Be still.”
 It is only in stillness that we will stop striving to overcome our fears by our own strength.
 We must “know” and believe that God is our place of safety and strength.

 What is your greatest fear today?
 Let me encourage you to quietly trust God with that fear.
 Pray that He will comfort you with His presence and protect you with His power that He might be glorified through your circumstances.
 Be courageous; be bold and be strong in the Lord today.
 Conquer your fears with faith in His safety and strength.
-Faith overcomes fear.
+Be still and be strong.